 Residents leave OMSC with renewed physical, spiritual, and intellectual vitality—with expanded visions and new skills for their ongoing participation in God's mission.

 A COMMUNITY From Every Tribe, Tongue, and Nation

 Nations represented at OMSC in the last ten years include:

-Albania, Armenia, Austria, Cambodia, Canada, China, Costa Rica, Cuba, East Timor, Ethiopia, Egypt, France, Germany, Ghana, Guatemala, India, Israel/Palestine, Japan, Jordon, Kazakhstan, Kenya, South Korea, Madagascar, Malaysia, Myanmar, Nigeria, Pakistan, Paraguay, Peru, Philippines, Poland, Russia, Singapore, Sri Lanka, Spain, Tajikistan, Thailand, Uganda, United Kingdom, United States, Zambia
+Albania, Armenia, Austria, Cambodia, Canada, China, Costa Rica, Cuba, East Timor, Ethiopia, Egypt, France, Germany, Ghana, Guatemala, India, Iraq, Israel/Palestine, Japan, Jordan, Kazakhstan, Kenya, Lebanon, Liberia, South Korea, Madagascar, Malaysia, Myanmar, Nigeria, Pakistan, Paraguay, Peru, Philippines, Poland, Russia, Singapore, Sri Lanka, Spain, Tajikistan, Thailand, Uganda, United Kingdom, United States, Vietnam, Zambia

 OMSC is an incubator for missional imagination and practice.
 The experience of living in this multi-cultural, inter-denominational community is a perennial source of the significant growth that occurs while at OMSC.
 Through sustained interaction with peers, residents’ eyes are opened to new ways of Christian worship, witness, and wonder beyond the horizons of their own cultural and theological assumptions.
 Through a community life grounded in worship, study, and fellowship, residents find their spirits and minds refreshed for the work that lies ahead.
-A season at OMSC has huge downstream impacts as residents return to their ministries on every continent.
+A season at OMSC has huge downstream impact as residents return to their ministries on every continent.

 Banner image: Soichi Watanabe, We All are One in Jesus Christ (2009)